catpea/catpea-project/database/furkies-purrkies/poem-1208/index.md

 adjusting your weights or weight-vest will alter your that Jiggling Frequency.

-And now your song, will be out of sync, with what your body is willing to flow with.
+And now your song, will be out of sync, with what your body is wishing to flow with, your Jiggling Frequency.

 ---